kittykatattack/dust/README.md

 effect, and you can create one using Pixi Dust's `emitter` method.
 The emitter has `play` and `stop` methods that let you turn the particle flow on and off and you can define the interval at which particles are created.
-Here's the general format for using Pixi Dust's `emitte`r method.
+Here's the general format for using Pixi Dust's `emitter` method.
 It takes two arguments.
 The first argument is the interval, in milliseconds, between which burst of particles are created.
 The second argument is the same `create` method from the previous examples.